Balam (magazine): 2024–present

 In May 2024, Juárez was a presenter at the public talks event "Discourses 2 Radical Forms in Printed Matter" curated by Andrew Hodgson and held as part of the Paris Ass Book Fair at the Palais de Tokyo.
-Balam will also be part of an international group exhibition for the first time, "Grow It, Show It!
-A Look at Hair from Diane Arbus to TikTok", which will take place between September 13, 2024 and January 15, 2025 at Museum Folkwang, Germany.
+Balam was also part of an international group exhibition for the first time, "Grow It, Show It!
+A Look at Hair from Diane Arbus to TikTok", which took place between September 13, 2024 and January 15, 2025 at Museum Folkwang, Germany.
 The exhibition "explores the historical, political and everyday cultural significance of hair" and features works by artists like Diane Arbus, Nan Goldin, Helmut Newton, Graciela Iturbide and Wolfgang Tillmans, among several others.
-On the occasion of "Grow It, Show It!", Juárez will also give a workshop on zine creation at the museum.
-Also in September 2024, Juarez will participate as a guest expert at the annual Plat(t)form event, held at the Fotomuseum Winterthur, Switzerland.
-Throughout 2024, Balam will additionally participate in the ICP Photobook Fest, Unseen Amsterdam, Athens Art Book Fair, San Francisco Art Book Fair, and Printed Matter NY Art Book Fair.
+On the occasion of "Grow It, Show It!", Juárez also gave a workshop on zine creation at the museum.
+Also in September 2024, Juárez participated as a guest expert at the annual Plat(t)form event, held at the Fotomuseum Winterthur, Switzerland, and presented "La Bohemia" at the Sultana art gallery in Paris.
+Throughout 2024, Balam additionally participated in the ICP Photobook Fest, Unseen Amsterdam, Athens Art Book Fair, San Francisco Art Book Fair, and Printed Matter NY Art Book Fair.